Aniruddha-Deb/RubiksCube/rubikscube/questions.md

 WG
 ---

-In business, **X** has now become *genericised*, that is, the brand or company X is now synonymous with a certain action, such as 'googling' for search engines and 'combiflam' for paracetamol/ibuprofen.
-This is strange, as X is neither relevant nor holds significant market share in the industry in which it is currently genericised (they hold around 25% in a very competitive market).
+In business, **X** has now become *genericised*, that is, the brand or company **X** is now synonymous with a certain action, such as 'googling' for search engines and 'combiflam' for paracetamol/ibuprofen.
+This is strange, as **X** is neither relevant nor holds significant market share in the industry in which it is currently genericised (they hold around 25% in a very competitive market).

-X used to have a monopoly on the business, but they suffered a slow and painful decline, and in tech circles X is more popular for several other things, other than their main business.
+**X** used to have a monopoly on the business, but they suffered a slow and painful decline, and in tech circles **X** is more popular for several other things, other than their main business.

-ID the company X
+ID the company **X**.

 -------------------

-## Xerox Corporation
+### Xerox Corporation

 In tech circles, they're more famous for Xerox PARC and conceiving the mouse/gui/other modern tech ideas.